-WBL 1913-WORK-BASED LEARNING I--A structured work-site learning

-WBL 1923-WORK-BASED LEARNING II--A structured work-site learning
+WBL 1923-WORK-BASED LEARNING II--A structured work-site learning experience in which the student, program area teacher, Work-Based Learning Coordinator, and worksite supervisor/mentar develop and implement an educational training account and project to worksite supervisor/mentor develop and implement an educational training agreement.
+Designed to integrate the student's academic and technical skills into a work environment.
+May include regular meetings and seminars with school personnel and employers for supplemental instruction and progress reviews.

-WBL 2913--WORK-BASED LEARNING--A course designed to provide the student with on-site work experience in an industrial setting.
+- WBL 2913--WORK-BASED LEARNING--A course designed to provide the student with on-site work experience in an industrial setting.
 Students are supervised by industry personnel and complete a formal training program under the observation of community college instructors and coordinators.
-(3 sch: 45 contact hours per sch internship) Prerequisite: None

-WBL 2923--WORKED-BASED LEARNING--A cooperative program between industry and education and is designed to integrate the student's technical studies with industrial experience.
+(3 sch: 45 contact hours per sch internship) Prerequisite: None - WBL 2923--WORKED-BASED LEARNING--A cooperative program between industry and education and is designed to integrate the student's technical studies with industrial experience.
 Variable credit is awarded on the basis of one semester hour per 45 industrial contact hours.
-(3 sch: 3-18 hr. externship)

-WLV 1116--SHIELDED METAL ARC WELDING I (SMAW)--A course designed to teach students welding techniques using electrodes.
-(7 sch: 1 lecture, 12 hr. lab) Prerequisite: None

-WLV 1124--GAS METAL ARC WELDING (GMAW)--A course designed to give students experience in various welding applications with the GMAW welder including short circuiting and plused transfer.
-(4 sch: 1 lecture, 6 hr. lab) Prerequisite: None

-WLV 1136--GAS TUNGSTEN ARC WELDING-A course designed to give the student experience in various welding applications using the GTAW processes.
-(6 sch: 1 lecture, 10 hr. lab) Prerequisite: None

-WLV 1143--FLUX CORED ARC WELDING--A course designed to give the student experience using the FCAW processes.
-(3 sch: 1 lecture, 4 hr. lab) Prerequisite: None

-WLV 1171-WELDING SAFETY, INSPECTION AND TESTING PRINCIPLES-This course is designed to give the student experience in safety procedures, inspection and testing of welds.
-(1 sch: 2 hr. lab) Prerequisites: None

-WLV 1226-SHIELDED METAL ARC WELDING II-This course is designed to teach students welding techniques using E-7018 electrodes.
-(6 sch: 1 hr. lecture, 10 hr. lab) Prerequisites: None

-WLV 1232-DRAWING AND WELDING SYMBOL INTERPRETATION-This course is designed to give the student experience in reading welding symbols and drawings.
-(2sch: 1 hr. lecture, 2 hr. lab) Prerequisites: None

-WLV 1314-CUTTING PROCESSES-This course is designed to give the student experience in oxyfuel cutting principles and practices, air carbon cutting and gouging, and plasma arc cutting.
-(4 sch: 2 hr. lecture, 4 hr. lab) Prerequisites: None

-WLV 1511 - RELATED STUDIES LAB - A review of applied and computational mathematics skills, reading comprehension skills, sentence skills, and employability skills (1 sch: 1 hr lab) (May be taught as a 48 contact hour lab in open-entry/open-exit vocational programs.)
-Prerequisite: None

-WLV 1911-SPECIAL PROBLEM IN WELDING AND CUTTING-A course designed to provide the student with practical applications of skills and knowledge gained in other welding and cutting courses.
+(3 sch: 3-18 hr. externship) - WLV 1116--SHIELDED METAL ARC WELDING I (SMAW)--A course designed to teach students welding techniques using electrodes.
+(7 sch: 1 lecture, 12 hr. lab) Prerequisite: None - WLV 1124--GAS METAL ARC WELDING (GMAW)--A course designed to give students experience in various welding applications with the GMAW welder including short circuiting and plused transfer.
+(4 sch: 1 lecture, 6 hr. lab) Prerequisite: None - WLV 1136--GAS TUNGSTEN ARC WELDING--A course designed to give the student experience in various welding applications using the GTAW processes.
+(6 sch: 1 lecture, 10 hr. lab) Prerequisite: None - WLV 1143--FLUX CORED ARC WELDING--A course designed to give the student experience using the FCAW processes.
+(3 sch: 1 lecture, 4 hr. lab) Prerequisite: None - WLV 1171-WELDING SAFETY, INSPECTION AND TESTING PRINCIPLES-This course is designed to give the student experience in safety procedures, inspection and testing of welds.
+(1 sch: 2 hr. lab) Prerequisites: None - WLV 1226-SHIELDED METAL ARC WELDING II-This course is designed to teach students welding techniques using E-7018 electrodes.
+(6 sch: 1 hr. lecture, 10 hr. lab) Prerequisites: None - WLV 1232-DRAWING AND WELDING SYMBOL INTERPRETATION-This course is designed to give the student experience in reading welding symbols and drawings.
+(2sch: 1 hr. lecture, 2 hr. lab) Prerequisites: None - WLV 1314-CUTTING PROCESSES-This course is designed to give the student experience in oxyfuel cutting principles and practices, air carbon cutting and gouging, and plasma arc cutting.
+(4 sch: 2 hr. lecture, 4 hr. lab) Prerequisites: None - WLV 1511 RELATED STUDIES LAB - A review of applied and computational mathematics skills, reading comprehension skills, sentence skills, and employability skills (1 sch: 1 hr lab) (May be taught as a 48 contact hour lab in open-entry/open-exit vocational programs.)
+Prerequisite: None - WLV 1911-SPECIAL PROBLEM IN WELDING AND CUTTING--A course designed to provide the student with practical applications of skills and knowledge gained in other welding and cutting courses.
 The instructor works closely with the student to insure that the selection of a project will enhance the student learning experience.
 (1 sch: 1 hr. lab) Prerequisite: None